-The Salto do Prego (PRC9SMI) is a 4.5km circular hiking trail that starts near the bus stop of Faial da Terra, located on the southeastern side of the island.
+The Salto do Prego (PRC9SMI) is a 4.5km circular hiking trail that starts near the bus stop of Faial da Terra, located on the far southeastern side of the island.

-Along the trail, you will come across beautiful orchards, thick vegetation, hamlets, small family farms, and a bridge over a stream that takes you to the base of the Salto do Prego waterfall (more info below).
+Along the trail, you will come across beautiful orchards, thick rainforest vegetation, small family farms, and a bridge over a stream that takes you to the base of the Salto do Prego waterfall (more info below).

-If you are love waterfalls, São Miguel will not disappoint.
+If you love waterfalls, São Miguel will not disappoint.
 Here are some of the most beautiful waterfalls to check out on the island: